 The Caduceus – Winged Rod With Twisting Serpents

 Within American culture, the Caduceus – the winged staff with two twisting snakes – is one of the most commonly used medical symbols.
-However, its widespread presence can be traced back to a misuse of the icon by the US Army beginning in the 19th century, not aligning with its use in Greco-Roman culture.
+For example, Caduceus emblem pins are often used at medical school graduation ceremonies.
+However, its use today doesn’t align with its Greco-Roman origins.
+Its widespread presence in the West can be traced back to a misuse of the icon by the US Army beginning in the 19th century.

 In ancient mythology, the Caduceus was wielded by several analogous deities within their respective cultures; Hermes in Greek mythology, Hermes Trismegistus in Greco-Egyptian mythology, and Mercury in Roman mythology.
 In every case, this serpentine staff represented negotiation and commerce; the two snakes symbolizing a balance in transactions.
 Within Egyptian and Greco-Roman culture, the Caduceus itself was not in any way considered a symbol of health or protection.